Azure/iotedge-lorawan-starterkit/docs/adr/009_discovery.md

 ### Health checks

 There are potential approaches on how to detect whether a LNS is alive or not.
 A simple solution would be to not keep track of the health states of the LNS.
-If an LBS fails to connect to a LNS, it will query the discovery service again, and we can supply a different LNS (e.g. when using round-robin distribution).
+If a LBS fails to connect to a LNS, it will query the discovery service again, and we can supply a different LNS (e.g. when using round-robin distribution).

 If we decide to keep track of the health of each LNS, there are several potential solutions for this: